alfonsrv/impf-botpy/docs/INSTALL.md

 # Installation Guide

 This guide is designed to be as easy as possible.
 If anything is unclear, please feel free to ask.
+Every OS has its own subchapter - be sure you follow the steps for your system.

 ## Windows